From the Omnibus:

 Any time the CRB asks an individual if they would like to be anonymous, the individual will be given at least 48 hours to respond.
 If the individual does not explicitly request or decline anonymity within that time, the CRB will proceed as if the individual requested anonymity.
 The CRB will not conduct any business with an individual before they’ve received a response to this question.

-The CRB must, to the greatest reasonable extent, protect the privacy of all parties involved in the complaint even if they do not request anonymity.
-Outside of internal communications, the CRB will only refer to involved individuals by name when necessary; otherwise, they will refer to involved individuals via designations such as “the Complainant”, “the Defendant(s)”, “person 1”, “person 2”, etc. Additionally, outside of internal communications, any circumstances related to the complaint will only be described with the minimum necessary detail, so as to prevent compromising individuals’ anonymity.
+The CRB must, to the greatest reasonable extent, protect the privacy of all parties involved in Cases even if they do not request anonymity.
+Outside of internal communications, the CRB will only refer to involved individuals by name when necessary; otherwise, they will refer to involved individuals via designations such as “the Complainant”, “the Defendant(s)”, “person 1”, “person 2”, etc. Additionally, outside of internal communications, any circumstances related to the Case will only be described with the minimum necessary detail, so as to prevent compromising individuals’ anonymity.

 In the course of their normal business, the CRB may conduct interviews with individuals.
 The CRB cannot decline to interview a party solely because they have requested anonymity.
 Additionally, the CRB cannot decline to interview a party solely because conducting the interview would create a conflict of interest for a member of the CRB.
-If the CRB must interview a party to the complaint and doing so would create a conflict of interest for a member of the CRB, that member must recuse themself.
+If the CRB must interview a party to the Case and doing so would create a conflict of interest for a member of the CRB, that member must recuse themself.

 General Decision Making Process

 The CRB makes decisions by majority vote.
-While certain policies in this section require a vote to be called, the Chairperson also has the authority to call for a vote on any matter.
+While certain policies in this document require a vote to be called, the Chairperson also has the authority to call for a vote on any matter.
 Votes are decided by simple majority, excluding abstentions.
 The Chairperson may cast a vote even if they called for the vote, but their vote is not considered to be more important than that of any other member.

 If at any point a member of the CRB finds that they have a conflict of interest with a vote, they must recuse themself from that vote.
 If the conflict of interest will persist through the course of a CRB process, the member must recuse themself from that process.
 Whenever a member is recused, they must be replaced by an alternate for the duration of the recusal.

 The CRB must always have at least five members available to conduct its business.
 If at any time fewer than five members are available, the CRB must halt the current process and call for an Emergency EH Meeting.
-A meeting called for this reason bypasses the requirement that a certain number of EHs need to agree to hold the meeting and must either elect enough temporary members to the CRB to reach the required five members or require that the complaint shall be addressed by all present EHs not involved in the complaint, rather than the CRB.
+A meeting called for this reason bypasses the requirement that a certain number of EHs need to agree to hold the meeting and must either elect enough temporary members to the CRB to reach the required five members or require that the Case shall be addressed by all present EHs not involved in the Case, rather than the CRB.

 The CRB communicates with several parties as it conducts its business.
 Unless otherwise specified, the CRB will allow 48 hours for individuals to respond to CRB communication.
 Similarly, the CRB will respond to members of the Realms community within 48 hours.
 In either case, if the respondent(s) require more than 48 hours to respond, they must acknowledge receipt of the communication to its sender within 48 hours and provide an estimated timeline in which they expect to provide a full response.

-After acknowledging receipt of the complaint, the CRB will begin their investigative process by communicating with the Complainant, the Defendant(s), and any other relevant or necessary parties to provide each of them with the following information:
+After acknowledging receipt of the Case, the CRB will begin their investigative process by communicating with the Complainant, the Defendant(s), and any other relevant or necessary parties to provide each of them with the following information:

 - The name of the Complainant, if the Complainant declines anonymity.